Azashurwrath/PatternAnalysis-2025/recognition/Siamese_network_45815018/README.md

 A random weighted sampler was created for the train dataloader which allowed the loader to over sample the marginalized malignant class to provide more sample for the model to train on.

+## Environment/Dependencies

+This project was completed using the conda environment.
+The environment can be created using the following code:

+    conda env create -f environment.yml

+## Usage

+Run all commands from the root directory

+### File Setup

+    mkdir data

+### Correct directory for files

+Download the ISIC 2020 kaggle dataset and make sure the file names are file paths are the same as below:

+    data
+    ----image
+    ----train_metadata.csv

+## Model Training

+To get the model to train use the following code to train the model and save the trained model:

+    python train.py

+## Model Evaluation

+To get the model to evaluate on some test data after training and produce some plots and classification report use the following code:

+    python predict.py

 ## References

 [1] Sean Benhur, “A Friendly Introduction to Siamese Networks,” Built In, April 3 2025.
 [Online].
 Available: https://builtin.com/machine-learning/siamese-network.
 [Accessed: Oct.
 30 2025].